 Maybe you’re not in a position to have a concert hall named after you.
 Maybe you won’t be the one to eradicate malaria.
 But if you’ve prospered in your life, you might very well be experiencing this same motivation to leave the world a better place and be a philanthropic funder.
 Fortunately, the U.S. tax code offers a number of ways to support this worthy ambition of yours.

 Every individual’s financial situation is as unique as the array of causes which resonates with them.
 But once a financial advisor has a firm grasp on a client’s income, assets, expenses and tax treatment, the possibilities begin to present themselves.

-The primary goal is, presumably, to fund projects about which you’re passionate.
+The primary goal is, presumably, to be a philanthropic funder for projects you’re passionate about.
 How you choose to do that depends on how pursuing that can dovetail with the goals manifested in your financial situation.
 That’s the difference between charitable giving and charitable planning.

 Say for example your immediate financial goal is tax avoidance.
 In that case, donating low cost basis stock is a classic planning strategy.
 If you bought a stock at $1/share and it’s now worth $10/share, you can sell it and donate cash, but you’d have to pay capital gains tax.
 Instead, giving appreciated stock to your favorite charity is a non-taxable event.

 But maybe your finances require you to lower your annual gross income.
 To accomplish that, you might want to look into a qualified charitable distribution.
 Once you’ve reached the age of 70 1/2, you can elect to send distributions of up to $100,000 straight to a 501(c)(3), and then those dollars are invisible when it comes to calculating your income.
 This move can insulate you from falling into a higher tax bracket and having to pay higher Medicare premiums.